Why you should know about the Stockdale Paradox

 "You must never confuse faith that you will prevail in the end—which you can never afford to lose—with the discipline to confront the most brutal facts of your current reality, whatever they might be."

 The concept is that for success you have to balance the duality of having hope in your ability to overcome, get through and survive with the honesty and insight into where you are at right now.
 You need to acknowledge your situation and then balance the likelihood (if not certainty) of failure with a constant belief that there will be a successful outcome.
-It's no good to only think in terms of optimism and positivity (in fact Stockdale says the ones that didn't survive the time in the POW camp were in fact the optimists).
+It's no good to only think in terms of optimism and positivity (in fact Stockdale says the ones that didn't survive the time in the POW camp were the optimists).
 The optimism has to be held in balance with the chaos or poor state you are in.

 I've searched for the best video that gives more background to the Admiral Stockdale story and how it became part of the Good to Great elements for Jim Collins.
 This article has a great description plus a short video from Jim Collins and gives you the context and more details of the development of the idea.

 The idea correlates with another prisoner story - that of Victor Frankl who wrote about his time in a concentration camp in his book Man's Search for Meaning.
 This also relays the stories of optimism alone being detrimental.
-He noticed more people died in the lead up to Christmas - many people would dream that their ordeal would be over by Christmas and as the time approached and the realisation that the dream was not going to be a reality had a 'dangerous influence on their powers of resilience and a great number died.'
+He noticed more people died in the lead-up to Christmas - many people would dream that their ordeal would be over by Christmas and as the time approached the realisation that the dream was not going to be a reality had a 'dangerous influence on their powers of resilience and a great number died.'
 From this work came the idea of tragic optimism.
 This article also takes the Stockdale Paradox and connects it with Victor Frankl's work.

 The Stockdale Paradox is a management concept.
-Being honest about the state of your ward, unit, organisation is crucial for making the right plans to achieve your purpose.
+Being honest about the state of your ward, unit, or organisation is crucial for making the right plans to achieve your purpose.
 Pretending or fooling yourself all is going great, and not facing up to where the challenges or issues are, won't lead to positive action.
-Believing you can make the difference, build on through the tough times and the challenges that get thrown at you - that is the duality and the hope.
+Believing you can make a difference, and build on through the tough times and the challenges that get thrown at you - that is the duality and the hope.

 It is also a personal philosophy in how you approach your own way of being.
 It creates a sense of staying grounded in reality and hopeful in the possibilities.
 It's not choosing optimism over pessimism but embracing both feelings in opposition to one another and realising they are connected and both necessary.

 Another book that takes the optimist/pessimist and again reframes it is Factfullness by Han Rosling (check out one of his TED talks - great viewing).
-In this book he describes himself as a possibilist - and while reading more on the Stockdale Paradox it was a phrase that I was reminded of.
+In this book, he describes himself as a possibilist - and while reading more on the Stockdale Paradox it was a phrase that I was reminded of.

-There is one more step for me beyond the holding the hope and the despair together.
+There is one more step for me beyond holding the hope and the despair together.
 It is the higher purpose and greater good meaning.
-Stockdale talks how despite the torture and never knowing for sure if he was going to get out of the camp, it was 'the defining event of his life that in retrospect he would not trade.'
+Stockdale talks about how despite the torture and never knowing for sure if he was going to get out of the camp, it was 'the defining event of his life that in retrospect he would not trade.'
 Living through despair, struggle and chaos can become stories of encouragement and inspiration for others.
-Victor Frankl's work again, similar in that there was belief that the time of awfulness would benefit a higher purpose.
+Victor Frankl's work again, is similar in that there was the belief that the time of awfulness would benefit a higher purpose.

 Katie Quinney